Platform API for Partners

 values when writing them to persistent storage.

-Using the Platform API to set config vars
+Using the Platform API to Set Config Var

-The new integration includes the ability to update config vars through the Platform API rather than through the existing Add-on Partner App Info API.
-To accomplish this, you would start with the add-on resource UUID from the provision request and the access token for that add-on resource.
+The new integration includes the ability to config var through the Platform API rather than through the existing Add-on Partner App Info API.
+To accomplish this, you start with the add-on resource UUID from the provision request and the access token for that add-on resource.

-You can view existing config for this add-on resource with the GET form of the endpoint:
+You can view existing configuration for this add-on resource with the GET form of the endpoint:

 GET /addons/01234567-89ab-cdef-0123-456789abcdef/config